naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

+Boost your WordPress site revenue with smart affiliate, coupon, and sponsored content placement.

 ## Features
-- Rotates affiliate links, coupons, and sponsored content based on configurable weights
+- Automatically injects high-converting offers into your posts.
-- Shortcode for easy integration into posts and pages
+- Shortcode support for manual placement.
-- Admin panel to manage links, weights, and types
+- Admin dashboard for managing offers and settings.
-- Lightweight and easy to use
+- Responsive and customizable offer styling.

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Revenue Booster to configure your links
+3. Visit the 'Revenue Booster' menu to configure settings.

 ## Setup
-- Add your affiliate, coupon, and sponsored URLs
+- Add your affiliate links, coupons, and sponsored content in the admin dashboard.
-- Set a weight for each link to control how often it appears
-- Choose the type for each link
+- Customize offer display rules and appearance.

 ## Usage
+- Offers are automatically injected into single posts.
-- Use the shortcode `[revenue_booster]` in any post or page to display a rotating link
+- Use the shortcode `[wp_revenue_booster type="affiliate" id="123"]` for manual placement.
-- The plugin will randomly select a link based on the weights you set

-## Notes
+## Support
-- Links are marked with `rel="nofollow"` for SEO best practices
-- The plugin is designed for maximum revenue per visitor by rotating high-converting offers
+For help or feature requests, visit our support page.